 Whether classic or kosher, heirloom or organic, all of the fresh and frozen turkeys we sell meet our Quality Standards.
-All options are Animal Welfare Certified (except kosher turkeys), which requires third-party auditing of farms for over 100 animal welfare standards.
-And, like all meat and poultry in the department, the animals must be raised with no antibiotics ever, and no animal by-products in feed.
-We know our suppliers; we know how they raise their birds.
+Turkeys are third-party audited to meet over 100 animal welfare standards and all options are Animal Welfare Certified (except kosher turkeys).
+And, like all meat and poultry in the department, the animals must be raised with no antibiotics ever and no animal by-products in feed.

 What Types of Turkey Do We Offer?

 So, fresh or frozen?
 Organic or heirloom?
 Here’s what you need to know about our turkey selection when shopping our Meat department.
 Kosher, heirloom and heritage birds may not be available in all locations, so be sure to contact your store ahead of time.

 These essential birds are always crowd-pleasers.
 Packed with flavor and wallet-friendly, you can’t go wrong.

 Classic Turkeys: These tasty, tender turkeys are a great choice for value, quality and flavor.

 Organic Turkeys: These birds receive organic, non-GMO feed and have specific requirements for the amount of access to the outdoors.

 If you’re looking to try something different this year, don’t miss our assortment of unique, special birds.

 Heritage turkeys: These unique, old-world birds are leaner with a smaller meat-to-bone ratio and can be very flavorful.